DFRobot/DFRobot_BC20_Gravity/README.md

   /**
    * @fn getRecData
-   * @brief Gets information about a parameter from the returned data.For example, the CIMI number of the SIM card
+   * @brief Gets information about a parameter from the returned data.
+For example, the CIMI number of the SIM card
    * @param INFO
    */
   void getRecData(uint8_t INFO);

   /**
    * @fn getRecDataforNum
-   * @brief Get data from one of the specified character string
+   * @brief Get data from a specified character string
    * @param num
    * @param buf
    */